VIP-Studioz/VIP-Studioz/README.md

-This Is The Repository of The Kill Da Bees Game Series idgaf about bugs. idk how to code...
+This Is The Repository of The Kill Da Bees Game Series AND our other games idgaf about bugs. idk how to code...